Open-CMSIS-Pack/Zephyr-Alif/README.md

 # Zephyr-Alif
 Zephyr examples for an Alif Semiconductor DK-E7 board.
-The debug launch.json file has been adapted to load the ELF image built by the Zephyr West tool, which will be debugged by the [CMSIS-Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger) extension.
+The debug launch.json file has been adapted to load the ELF image built by the Zephyr West tool debugged by the [CMSIS-Debugger](https://marketplace.visualstudio.com/items?itemName=Arm.vscode-cmsis-debugger) extension.

-**Examples/ipm_arm_mhuv2** contains a [ipm_arm_mhuv2](https://github.com/alifsemi/sdk-alif/tree/main/samples/drivers/ipm/ipm_arm_mhuv2) CMSIS solution example project from [Alif-Zephyr-SDK](https://github.com/alifsemi/sdk-alif), which is built by Zephyr West tool and debugged by CMSIS-Debugger extension.
+[**Examples/ipm_arm_mhuv2**](https://github.com/Open-CMSIS-Pack/Zephyr-Alif/tree/main/Examples/ipm_arm_mhuv2) contains a [ipm_arm_mhuv2](https://github.com/alifsemi/sdk-alif/tree/main/samples/drivers/ipm/ipm_arm_mhuv2) CMSIS solution example project from [Alif-Zephyr-SDK](https://github.com/alifsemi/sdk-alif), which is built by Zephyr West tool and debugged by CMSIS-Debugger extension.
 This example demonstrates the dual-core debugging in Keil Studio and inter-core communication between two Cortex-M55 cores using Arm's Message Handling Unit v2 (MHUv2) .
 Also, it showcases the use of Zephyr's Inter-Processor Mailbox (IPM) API to exchange messages and trigger interrupts between cores.

-**Examples/ipm_arm_mhuv2_sysbuild** is an example extended from [ipm_arm_mhuv2](https://github.com/alifsemi/sdk-alif/tree/main/samples/drivers/ipm/ipm_arm_mhuv2) with Zephyr [System build](https://docs.zephyrproject.org/latest/build/sysbuild/index).
+[**Examples/ipm_arm_mhuv2_sysbuild**](https://github.com/Open-CMSIS-Pack/Zephyr-Alif/tree/main/Examples/ipm_arm_mhuv2_sysbuild) is an example extended from [ipm_arm_mhuv2](https://github.com/alifsemi/sdk-alif/tree/main/samples/drivers/ipm/ipm_arm_mhuv2) with Zephyr [System Build](https://docs.zephyrproject.org/latest/build/sysbuild/index).
+For more information about System Build, please refer to the README.md file in the example.

 # Steps to setup Zephyr environment
 1. Install dependencies to your PC: